maheshmohanmr/maheshmohanmr.github.io/_portfolio/kalam_ons.md

 <br>
 When you are the hammer, strike.

+> To succeed in your mission, you must have single-minded devotion to your goal.
+Total commitment is a crucial quality for those who want to reach the very top of their profession.
+The desire to work at optimum capacity leaves hardly any room for anything else.  he difference between an energetic and a confused person is the difference in the way their minds handle their experiences.
+Man needs his difficulties because they are necessary to enjoy success.
+All of us carry some sort of a super-intelligence within us.
+Let it be stimulated to enable us to examine our deepest thoughts, desires, and beliefs.

+> Once you have done this—charged yourself, as it were, with your commitment to your work—you also need good health and boundless energy.
+Climbing to the top demands strength, whether to the top of Mount Everest or to the top of your career.
+People are born with different energy reserves and the one who tires first and burns out easily will do well to reorganize his or her life at the earliest.
 > We completed the project ahead of schedule.
 We had a working prototype with us.

+> The pursuit of science is a combination of great elation and great despair.
+I went over many such episodes in my mind.
+Johannes Kepler, whose three orbital laws form the basis of space research, took nearly 17 years after formulating the two laws about planetary motion around the sun, to enunciate his third law which gives the relation between the size of the elliptical orbit and the length of time it takes for the planet to go around the sun.
+How many failures and frustrations must he have gone through?
+The idea that man could land on the moon, developed by the Russian mathematician Konstantin Tsiolkovsky, was realised after nearly four decades—and by the United States, at that.
+Prof. Chandrasekhar had to wait nearly 50 years before receiving the Nobel Prize for his discovery of the ‘Chandrasekhar Limit’, a discovery made while he was a graduate student at Cambridge in the 1930s.
+If his work had been recognized then, it could have led to the discovery of the Black Hole decades earlier.
+How many failures must von Braun have gone through before his Saturn launch vehicle put man on the moon?
+These thoughts helped to give me the ability to withstand apparently irreversible setbacks.

 > In working on these and other problems with students, postdocs, or colleagues, John did not take an Olympian stance.
 He was right there in the trenches, carrying out detailed calculations, checking factors, and being intimately involved in writing up the results for publication.
 Instead of basking in the glory brought his way by a continuing output of remarkable and seminal contributions, he preferred always to work on the next scientific challenge.